 Assumably, all of the issues the seafood industry is facing at the moment are far from claiming that the current seafood practices are sustainable and regulated.

-Hence, here is an exhaustive list of the organizations currently working on ensuring certified sustainable seafood products and practices.
+Hence, here is an exhaustive list of the organizations and standard bodies currently working on helping companies ensure sustainable seafood products and practices.

 Sustainable Shrimp Partnership is an organization working on regulating and ensuring sustainable aquaculture shrimp practices.